siddarthkrishna10/Project_Zlatan/README.md

 ![ZlatanPairPlot3_Snap](https://github.com/siddarthkrishna10/Project_Zlatan/blob/master/Code/ZlatanPairPlot3_Snap.PNG)

-This chart, in fact, proves beyond any doubt that Zlatan has been a great player wherever he went.
+This chart proves beyond any doubt that Zlatan has been a great player wherever he went.
 To be more elaborate; notice the vague chirality between the left and right graphs in the above pairplot.
 The left graph shows that as he appeared in more matches, he scored more goals as his goals per game ratio increases and the right graph shows that as he played in more league matches, the minutes between two goals(Minutes Per Goal) reduces; meaning he scored more frequently as the days went by.

 I'm sorry if I sound like a broken recorder, but the stats don't lie!
 Zlatan Ibrahimović has been consistent throughout his club career.

 ## Conclusion:

-I started off this piece by wondering why Zlatan had been so undervalued throughout his career and after all these graphs, it's only made that question a lot tougher to answer.
+I started this piece by wondering why Zlatan had been so undervalued throughout his career and after all these graphs, it's only made that question a lot tougher to answer.
 It's an enigma as to why he wasn't big in the market and was moved around a lot.
 But nothing seems to have stopped him from scoring.
 He started in Malmö and he still banged them in constantly in Los Angeles until recently.

 The only layman's reason I or any other knowledgeable football fan could come up with is his **age**.
 As he grew old, clubs kept selling him for a bargain price and every single time he's proven himself the player he is.
 I believe that on some level, these clubs do regret not using him to his full potential.